 Scholarship awards will be $1,000 per student and can be applied towards tuition or tool purchases.

-Recipients must be entering their first or second year of a two-year NATEF-certified automotive program in the fall of 2018.
+Recipients must be entering their first or second year of an ASE-accredited automotive program in the fall of 2021.

 Applications will be reviewed by a committee of industry representatives, with consideration given to scholastic achievement, education and career goals, financial need and written recommendations.
-Applications must be postmarked no later than March 31, 2018.
+Applications must be submitted electronically or postmarked no later than March 31.

-Applications can be downloaded from the association’s website, www.aaspmn.org or submitted online at www.automotivescholarships.com/AASP-MN.
 Online submissions give students the opportunity to compete for several different awards, including those offered by the Global Automotive Aftermarket Symposium Scholarship Committee and more than 40 other automotive aftermarket organizations and companies.
-Specific requirements for each organization’s awards can be found at www.automotivescholarships.com.
+Specific requirements for each organization’s awards can be found at automotivescholarships.com.